onelogin/terraform-provider-onelogin/README.md

 - notes [string] - Freeform notes about the app.
 - visible [boolean] - Indicates if the app is visible in the OneLogin portal.
 - policy_id [integer] - The security policy assigned to the app.
-- - configuration [object] - Only apply configurations that are applicable to the type of app The following properties compose the object schema:
-    - post_logout_redirect_url [string] - OIDC Apps only
-    - token_endpoint_auth_method [integer] - OIDC Apps only Number of minutes the refresh token will be valid for.
-    - redirect_uri [string] - OIDC Apps only Comma or newline separated list of valid redirect uris for the OpenId Connect Authorization Code flow.
-    - refresh_token_expiration_minutes [integer]
-    - certificate_id [integer] - This is for SAML Apps ONLY.
-When creating apps the default certificate will be used unless the `certificate_id` attribute is applied in the `configuration` object.
-    - oidc_encryption_key [string] - OIDC Apps only
-    - signature_algorithm [string] - This is for SAML Apps ONLY.
-One of the following: - SHA-1 - SHA-256 - SHA-348 - SHA-512
-    - external_id [integer] - This is for SAML Apps ONLY.
-    - access_token_expiration_minutes [integer] - OIDC Apps only Number of minutes the refresh token will be valid for.
-    - external_role [string] - This is for SAML Apps ONLY.
-    - oidc_application_type [integer] - OIDC Apps Only - 0: Web - 1: Native/Mobile
-    - oidc_api_version [string]
-    - login_url [string] - OIDC Apps only The OpenId Connect Client Id.
-Note that client_secret is only returned after Creating an App.
-- - provisioning [object] - Indicates if provisioning is enabled for this app.
+- \* provisioning [object] - Indicates if provisioning is enabled for this app.
 The following properties compose the object schema:
   - enabled [boolean]
   - status [string]
 - id [integer] - Apps unique ID in OneLogin.
 - brand_id [integer]
 - updated_at [string] - the date the app was last updated
-- connector_id [integer] - ID of the connector to base the app from.
-- - sso [object] - The attributes included in the sso section are determined by the type of app.
+- \* sso [object] - The attributes included in the sso section are determined by the type of app.
 All of the attributes of the `sso` object are read only.
 The following properties compose the object schema:
   - client_id [string] - The OpenId Connect Client Id.
 Note that client_secret is only returned after Creating an OIDC App.
   - metadata_url [string] - ID of the apps underlying connector.
 This is only returned after Creating a SAML App.
   - acs_url [string] - App Name.
 This is only returned after Creating a SAML App.
-    - client_secret [string]
-    - - certificate [object] - The certificate used for signing.
+  - \* certificate [object] - The certificate used for signing.
 This is only returned after Creating a SAML App.
 The following properties compose the object schema:
     - id [integer]
     - value [string]
     - name [string]
+  - client_secret [string] - OpenId Connet Client Secret
   - issuer [string] - Issuer of app.
 This is only returned after Creating a SAML App.
+- connector_id [integer] - ID of the connector to base the app from.
 - description [string] - Freeform description of the app.
-- - enforcement_point [object] - For apps that connect to a OneLogin Access Enforcement Point the following enforcement_point object will be included with the app payload.
+- \* enforcement_point [object] - For apps that connect to a OneLogin Access Enforcement Point the following enforcement_point object will be included with the app payload.
 The following properties compose the object schema:
   - permissions [string] - Specify to always `allow`, `deny` access to resources, of if access is `conditional`.
   - case_sensitive [boolean] - The URL path evaluation is case insensitive by default.
 Resources hosted on web servers such as Apache, NGINX and Java EE are case sensitive paths.
 Web servers such as Microsoft IIS are not case-sensitive.
-    - - session_expiry_fixed [object] - unit: - 0 = Seconds - 1 = Minutes - 2 = Hours value: - When Unit = 0 or 1 value must be 0-60 - When Unit = 2 value must be 0-24 The following properties compose the object schema:
+  - \* session_expiry_fixed [object] - unit: - 0 = Seconds - 1 = Minutes - 2 = Hours value: - When Unit = 0 or 1 value must be 0-60 - When Unit = 2 value must be 0-24 The following properties compose the object schema:
     - unit [integer]
     - value [integer]
   - resources [list of objects] - Array of resource objects The following properties compose the object schema:
     - path [string]
     - permission [string]
     - is_path_regex [boolean]
     - require_auth [boolean]
     - conditions [string] - required if permission == "conditions"
   - vhost [string] - A comma-delimited list of one or more virtual hosts that map to applications assigned to the enforcement point.
 A VHOST may be a host name or an IP address.
 VHOST distinguish between applications that are at the same context root.
   - target [string] - A fully-qualified URL to the internal application including scheme, authority and path.
 The target host authority must be an IP address, not a hostname.
   - token [string] - Can only be set on create.
 Access Gateway Token.
   - landing_page [string] - The location within the context root to which the browser will be redirected for IdP-initiated single sign-on.
 For example, the landing page might be an index page in the context root such as index.html or default.aspx.
 The landing page cannot begin with a slash and must use valid URL characters.
   - use_target_host_header [boolean] - Use the target host header as opposed to the original gateway or upstream host header.
   - require_sitewide_authentication [boolean] - Require user authentication to access any resource protected by this enforcement point.
   - context_root [string] - The root path to the application, often the name of the application.
 Can be any name, path or just a slash (“/”).
 The context root uniquely identifies the application within the enforcement point.
-    - - session_expiry_inactivity [object] - unit: - 0 = Seconds - 1 = Minutes - 2 = Hours value: - When Unit = 0 or 1 value must be 0-60 - When Unit = 2 value must be 0-24 The following properties compose the object schema:
+  - \* session_expiry_inactivity [object] - unit: - 0 = Seconds - 1 = Minutes - 2 = Hours value: - When Unit = 0 or 1 value must be 0-60 - When Unit = 2 value must be 0-24 The following properties compose the object schema:
     - unit [integer]
     - value [integer]
   - conditions [string] - If access is conditional, the conditions that must evaluate to true to allow access to a resource.
 For example, to require the user must be authenticated and have either the role Admin or User
 - icon_url [string] - A link to the apps icon url
 - login_config [integer]

-* Note: Object type properties are internally represented (in the state file) as a list of one elem due to [Terraform SDK's limitation for supporting complex object types](https://github.com/hashicorp/terraform-plugin-sdk/issues/155#issuecomment-489699737).
+\* Note: Object type properties are internally represented (in the state file) as a list of one elem due to [Terraform SDK's limitation for supporting complex object types](https://github.com/hashicorp/terraform-plugin-sdk/issues/155#issuecomment-489699737).
 Please index on the first elem of the array to reference the object values (eg: onelogin_apps.my_apps.**enforcement_point[0]**.object_property)

 ### onelogin_apps_actions (filters)